ArchDevs/ArchCheck/README.md

-# ArchCheck – Advanced Player Checking Plugin
+# ArchCheck – Lightweight Player Checking Plugin

 **ArchCheck** is a Minecraft plugin that assists server administrators in detecting potential hackers.
 It provides tools needed for moderating gameplay and ensuring a balanced environment by allowing staff members to scan and observe suspicious players.